top of page

 regardless of geography.

-Finding a therapist is hard to begin with -- especially so if you are looking for someone highly skilled and much more so if limited to those near your home.
-Remote therapy is the norm since COVID, which helps with choice.
+Finding a therapist is hard to begin with -- especially so if you're looking for someone highly skilled and much more so if you're limited to those near your home.
+Remote therapy is the norm since COVID, which helps increase your options.

-In the west, for example, I'm authorized to offer tele-therapy for people in Arizona, Colorado, Idaho, Nevada, Utah, Washington & Wyoming (even though I'm based in Seattle.)
+In the west for example, I'm authorized to offer tele-therapy for people in Arizona, Colorado, Idaho, Nevada, Utah, and Wyoming.
+Recent clients include people in Pennsylvania, Wash D.C. and Colorado.
+(Some desire a time difference.)

 Understanding another person isn't about being in the same physical space.
 It's about perceptiveness, focus and compassion.